typedb/typedb-docs/11-query/02-get-query.md

 [tab:end]
 </div>

-This returns 10 instances of the `person` (entity) type starting from the 6th person ordered by their `full-name`.
+This returns 10 instances of the `person` (entity) type starting from the 6th person sorted by their `full-name`.

 ## Clients Guide